JorgeRicoVivas/indexed_valued_enums/README.md

 create_indexed_valued_enum! {
     //Defines the enum and the value type it resolves to pub enum MyOtherNumber valued as &'static str;
-    //Defines every variant and their value, note that values must constant and have 'static lifetime Zero, "Zero position",
+    //Defines every variant and their value, note that values must be const Zero, "Zero position",
     First, "First position",
     Second, "Second position",